 - SB 2302 (text of bill) introduced January 20th, 2017 – Expands the Attorney General’s authority to appoint ad hoc special agents in response to a request for assistance.
 (Signed into law)

 - HB 1123 introduced February 6th, 2017 – Increases penalties for trespassing on or tampering with “critical infrastructure” such as pipelines, refineries, or power plants.
-(Passed House, in committee in the Senate)
+(Signed into Law)

 - SB 540 introduced January 9th, 2017 – Would require public institutions of higher education to expel any student convicted of participating in a riot. (currently in committee)